• Skip to primary navigation

 Residents of smaller markets work together to acquire co-ownership in solar farms through community solar.
 These plants may be used as stand-alone solar farms inside or outside a structure or community.

-You still pay an electrical bill every month, but instead, from undetermined sources of energy delivered by electricity companies, you can get solar power directly from your house.
+You still pay an electrical bill every month, but instead, you can get solar power directly from your house from undetermined energy sources delivered by electricity companies.

 Our favorite way to subscribe to community solar is through Arcadia Power or EnergySage.
-Both of these platforms will find the best rate for you to subscribe to community solar.
+Both platforms will find the best rate for subscribing to community solar.

 See Related: Can You Claim Solar Tax Credit Twice?